-Nurse practitioners (NPs) are among the fastest growing speciality in medicine.
+Nurse practitioners (NPs) are among the fastest-growing specialty in medicine.
 At the same time, their educational requirements have increased considerably over the last few years, with many employers now requiring advanced degrees.

 That’s a lot of student loan debt to accumulate for a job that pays $100,000 to $125,000 annually.

-Given the investment required to become a nurse practitioner and the income you earn from your chosen speciality, it’s important to protect your livelihood against an unforeseen injury or illness.
+Given the investment required to become a nurse practitioner and the income you earn from your chosen specialty, it’s important to protect your livelihood against an unforeseen injury or illness.

 The best way to do that is to invest in a disability insurance policy, which can replace a major portion of your income if you are unable to work due to injury or illness.